alexrutherford/unthesaurus_scraping/README.md

 # UN Thesaurus Scraping

-Series of scripts to grab the content on the [UNBIS thesaurus](http://lib-thesaurus.un.org/LIB/DHLUNBISThesaurus.nsf/$$searche?OpenForm)
+Series of scripts to grab the content of the [UNBIS thesaurus](http://lib-thesaurus.un.org/LIB/DHLUNBISThesaurus.nsf/$$searche?OpenForm)

 # Usage

-`./grab_categories.sh'
+_Please use this script sensibly, do not hit the UN BIS server any more than necessary.
+A copy of the output is provided here, this code is just for informational purposes._

+`./grab_categories.sh`
-`python parse\_links\_categories.py'
+`python parse\_links\_categories.py`

-Produces each term and its direct link in a TSV file; `terms\_links.csv'
+Produces each term and its direct link in a TSV file; `terms\_links.csv`

-`python get\_words\_from\_links.py'
+`python get\_words\_from\_links.py`

-Cycles through each term,link pair in `terms\_links.csv', grabs translations in all 6 languages and writes to file.
+Cycles through each term,link pair in `terms\_links.csv`, grabs translations in all 6 languages and writes to file.

 # Dependencies

-Uses core Python libraries and command line tools `curl' and `uniq'.
+Uses core Python libraries and command line tools `curl` and `uniq'`

-Only third-party library is (Beautiful Soup)[http://www.crummy.com/software/BeautifulSoup/bs4/doc/]
+Only third-party library is [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/bs4/doc/)